A Simple Algorithm for Scalable Monte Carlo Inference: Introduction

-where $\Delta {\bm\theta}_{t}$ is the step size, $x_{0}=x_{\rm{obs}}$ and $x_{t+1}$ is obtained from $x_{t}$ according to the method of the Gibbs sampler, more specifically by one step of the Gibbs sampler, and $a_{t}$ is the learning rate, which decreases with time $t$.
-Almost sure convergence to MLE was proved for a particular learning rate, but it was reported that it is impossible in practice to use such a learning rate for which the convergence is proved.
+where $\Delta {\bm\theta}_{t}=a_{t}\left[\bm g\left(x_{\rm{obs}}\right) - \bm g\left(x_{t+1}\right)\right]$ is the step size, $x_{0}=x_{\rm{obs}}$ and $x_{t+1}$ is obtained from $x_{t}$ according to the method of the Gibbs sampler, more specifically by one step of the Gibbs sampler, and $a_{t}$ is decreasing learning rate, which decreases with time $t$.
+Almost sure convergence to MLE was proved for a particular learning rate, but it was reported that it is impossible in practice to use such a small learning rate for which the convergence is proved.
 Younes wrote that in practice the starting point and the step size must be selected carefully.
 Recently, other authors confirmed these findings~\cite{Park2018}.
-In particular, Ibáñez\cite{Ibanez2003} reported that “there can be significant differences of CPU time between good and bad choices.
+In particular, Ib{\'a}{\~n}ez~\cite{iba2003} reported that “there can be significant differences of CPU time between good and bad choices.
 Even a bad choice can prevent the algorithm from converging”.